 When we speak of data visualizations, they usually mean charts, but charting is only one way of making information visual.
 An organization chart, a picture, an infographic, or a quotation can convey information, depending on how you present them.

-SumTotal Advanced Reporting gives us three groups of display tools for visualizations: tables, crosstabs, and charts.
-You create these displays from Ad Hoc Views.
+SumTotal reporting provides three display tools for visualizations: tables, cross-tabs, and charts.
+You create these displays from Ad hoc Views.

-When you have all your Fields, Groups, and Measures in your data set labeled, and arranged in the order you want, select the visualization type from the Table Type drop-down list.
+Select the visualization type from the Table Type drop-down list when you have all your Fields, Groups, and Measures in your data set labeled and arranged in the order you want.
 Let’s examine each type.

 A table is a formatted list of detailed data that a user can group, sort, filter, and summarize.
 Tables are useful when a user needs detailed information about many items, such as a group of employees or learning activities.
 They are also useful when a user wants to receive data in a worksheet for further analysis and formatting.

 One way you can make tables more useful is to create conditional formatting to highlight values and draw attention.
 Suppose a manager needs to know which employees have certifications that will expire within 90 days.
 You can create a conditional formatting rule so the Days until expiration Field displays a bright color if the value is less than 90.

 However, if knowing which employees have not completed a course or task is the only purpose for the table, it may be more useful to filter it, so it only shows those items where the cell value is less than 90.
 If the report has other uses, conditional formatting might be best.
 Test prototypes with your managers to see how they use the information.